tardate/LittleArduinoProjects/playground/Audio/SimpleSamplePlayer/README.md

 It uses two timers (Timer 1, 2) to modulate a 62.5kHz carrier with the 8-bit sound information (which adjusting pulse-width).

-Because the library uses the two timers, these canot also be used for other purposes at the same time.
+Because the library uses the two timers, these cannot also be used for other purposes at the same time.
 Specifically:

 * prohibits PWM for Arduino pins 9 and 10 (Timer 1)
 * prohibits PWM for Arduino pins 3 and 11 (Timer 2)

 ### Encoding Sound Samples

 I used a simple ruby program - [sample_encoder.rb](./encoder/sample_encoder.rb) -
-to generate the C header file with the necessary meomry definition.
+to generate the C header file with the necessary memory definition.

 It can read WAV files in various format and output the necessary 8-bit samples.
 It uses the [wavefile](http://wavefilegem.com/) ruby gem to interpret the WAV file format.